low-light666/pycrack/README.md

 ![alt text](./images/potato21.png)

-On linux you can found out how many cores you have you nproc.
+On linux you can use nproc to figure out how may cores you have.
 ```bash
 nproc
 ```